adrianfree01/Custom-Database-Engine/MEMRAY_PACKAGE_REPORT.md

-# Memray Package Deep Dive
+# Memray Package Report

-> A focused exploration of the memory-profiling package used in this repository.

 ---

 ## 1. Which package/library did you select?

-I selected **Memray** (`memray`), an advanced memory profiler for Python applications.
+I selected **Memray**, an advanced memory profiler for Python applications.

 ---